ColinFay/proustr/README.md

 ### `pr_stem()`

-Turn your text into stem.
-This is an implementation of the {SnowballC} package in {proustr}.Please bear in mind that that punctuation and capital letters are removed by this function.
+Turn your text into stems.
+This is an implementation of the {SnowballC} package in {proustr}.Please keep in mind that punctuation and capital letters are removed by this function.

-You can stem a data.frame with a sentence column with `pr_stem_sentences` :
+You can stem a data.frame with a column containing sentences with `pr_stem_sentences` :

 ``` r
 a <- proustr::laprisonniere[1:10,]